MatanSilver/luabind/README.md

 Right now luabind does not support an escape hatch for operating on arbitrary tables.
 Either the table must have the type of all elements (and the number of elements) known, or the table must be convertible to a vector of uniform typed values.
-If a C++ function bound to lua throws an exception, this may crash the program.
-Some nominal type-checking is performed when marshalling values between domains.
+Runtime type-checking is performed when marshalling values between domains.

 # Install Dependencies